raystanza/raystanza.github.io/all_collections/_projects/2025-10-18-oxideminer.md

 1. Download a release artifact for your platform from GitHub Releases.
 2. Copy `config.toml.example` to `config.toml` next to the binary.
-3. Edit `config.toml` to fill in at least your wallet and pool (and optionally enable the dashboard)
+3. Edit `config.toml` with your mining settings:
+- For pool mining: set `mode = "pool"` with `pool` and `wallet`
+- For solo mining: set `mode = "solo"` and configure `[solo]`
 4. Run the miner:

 ```bash
 ./oxide-miner
 ```

-By default the HTTP server binds to `127.0.0.1`.
-If you need it reachable on your LAN, add `--api-bind 0.0.0.0` and put it behind a firewall or reverse proxy.
+By default, the HTTP server binds to `127.0.0.1`.
+If you need LAN access, add `--api-bind 0.0.0.0` and put it behind a firewall or reverse proxy.

-If you just want to sanity check performance without touching a pool, run a fixed 20 second benchmark:
+If you just want a local sanity check without connecting to a pool or node, run a fixed benchmark:

 ```bash
 ./oxide-miner --benchmark